Skip to content

 English

 For a summary of the behested payment rules, please visit this page or download this document.
 The text of the City’s payment rules can be found in Article III, Chapter 6 of the Campaign and Governmental Conduct Code.
-Additionally, Ethics Commission regulations which further clarify the City’s rules on behested paymnets and articulate certain exceptions are available here.
+Additionally, you can review the Ethics Commission regulations which further clarify the City’s rules on behested payments and articulate certain exceptions.

 On November 6, 2022, new behested payments legislation took effect in San Francisco.
 Enactment of the amended legislation followed its approval by the Ethics Commission at its regular monthly meeting on August 12, 2022.
 Subsequently, the Board and Mayor approved the legislation on September 27 and October 6, respectively.
 As adopted, Ordinance No. 220539 amends local behested payments rules that voters approved in June 2022 with the passage of Proposition E, which prohibits officers and designated employees from directly or indirectly soliciting behested payment from interested parties.
 As detailed below, the new legislation narrows the scope of ‘interested party’ and ‘attempt to influence,’ and shortens the length of time a contractor is an interested party.
 In addition, the newly enacted legislation expands the ‘interested party’ definition to include lobbyist clients and affiliates of lobbyist clients and creates new exceptions to the behested payment rules.